aisingapore/PeekingDuck/docs/source/ecosystem/viewer.rst

 The ``Delete`` button will remove the currently selected pipeline from the playlist, after you have confirmed the deletion.

-A red ``X`` beside the pipeline indicates that the pipeline YAML file is missing.
+If the pipeline in the playlist is red, it means the pipeline YAML file is missing.
 This could mean the pipeline had been added earlier, but its YAML file had since been deleted or moved to another folder.
-Delete the ``X`` pipeline entry to remove it from the playlist.
+Delete the missing pipeline entry to remove it from the playlist.

 The list of pipelines can be sorted in reverse order by clicking the playlist header.